Tamairon/OPCSM-VAI/README.md

 The environmet works through project -> documents -> objects, then;

 1. Need to create a project
-2. Need to add such a documents going to use.
+2. Need to add so many documents to going to use.
 3. Need to add objects and link these in order to compose a tree according to the process to be implemented.

 HOW OPCSM VAI works?